SETI/rms-pds4indextools/docs/pds4_create_collection_product.rst

 of the collection product.
 This allows for the collection product to be generated outside of the collection it represents.
 It is recommended that the file have the suffix ``.csv``.
 If no directory is specified, the collection product will be written to the current directory.
-If this command is not used, the collection product will be written to the path to the collection.
+If this argument is not specified, the collection product will be written to the top-level directory of the collection with the name ``collection_*.csv``